thejasonfile/sinatra-project-web-0916/notes.md

 Bugs

 restaurants/show
-  - all users are added to 'people who might like it' when a new restaurant is created
+  - you can add user more than once to a restaurant
+  - user is still in list after being added to the restaurant

 Features
-- edit restaurants
-- update users
-- update restaurants
 - destroy users
 - destroy restaurants
 - Yelp API